 Areas of expertise

-Marion’s main undergraduate teaching is in cyberlaw, company law and public law, and the development of employability skills.
+Marion’s main undergraduate teaching is in cyberlaw, public law, and the development of employability skills.

 - Jordan’s dilemma: Can large parties still be intimate?
 Redefining public, private and the misuse of the digital person.
-Information & Communications Technology Law, 26 (1), 2017, 6-31.
+Information & Communications Technology Law, 26 (1), 2017, 6-31;

 - 'Being on our radar does not necessarily mean being under our microscope': The Regulation and Retention of Police Intelligence'.
 European Journal of Current Legal Issues, Vol. 22 No 1.
-Read it online.

-- Controlling, lying and blocking – ways for the individual to win the privacy arms race?
+- Controlling, lying and blocking ways for the individual to win the privacy arms race?

 - The Draft Investigatory Powers Bill - achieving a good faith debate

 - Marion Oswald 2014.
 Seek and ye shall not necessarily find.
 Digital Enlightenment Yearbook 2014.
 Netherlands.
 IOS Press, 99-115